Ndugere/airbnb-clone-project/README.md

 These features work together to deliver a functional and user-centered experience that mirrors key aspects of the Airbnb platform.

+## API Security

+Ensuring the security of backend APIs is critical for protecting user data, maintaining platform integrity, and building user trust.
+This section outlines the key security measures that will be implemented in the Airbnb Clone project.

+### Authentication
+All endpoints will require secure user authentication using token-based methods (such as JWT).
+This ensures that only verified users can access protected routes and perform actions like booking properties or writing reviews.

+### Authorization
+Role-based access control will be enforced to restrict actions based on user roles (e.g., host vs. guest).
+For example, only property owners can edit or delete their listings, while guests can only manage their own bookings.

+### Rate Limiting
+To prevent brute-force attacks and abuse of the API, rate limiting will be implemented to control the number of requests a user or IP address can make within a given time frame.

+### Data Validation and Sanitization
+All input data will be validated and sanitized to prevent injection attacks, such as SQL injection and XSS (Cross-Site Scripting), ensuring the integrity of the database and frontend rendering.

+### Secure Payments
+Payment processing endpoints will be secured with SSL encryption and will only be accessible through authenticated and verified sessions.
+This protects sensitive transaction data and user financial information.

+---

+Implementing these security measures is vital to prevent unauthorized access, protect personal and financial data, and uphold the credibility and safety of the platform.

 ## How to Run the Project
 1. Clone the repository: